Unveiling the Chemistry of Radiolaria: Exploring Elemental Insights and Environmental Significance

 Fig. 12.
 Diversity of the different polycystine Radiolaria orders.
 E-F. Spumellaria, G-H. Nassellaria, I-J. Orodaria, K-L. Collodaria (Biard, 2022).

 Keep in mind, the distribution of radiolarian depends on ocean currents as well.
-Research from sediments in the East China seas used Q-mode factor to determine that the distribution of Radiolaria fauna is highly influenced by the Kuroshio and Oyashio Currents.
+Research from sediments in the East China seas used Q-mode factor analysis to determine that the distribution of Radiolaria fauna is highly influenced by the Kuroshio and Oyashio Currents.
 The Kuroshio Current is responsible for bringing warm and saline waters from the western tropical North Pacific (Qu et al., 2020).
 However, it was found that the Kuroshio Current has very minimal control over this phenomenon in the Northern South China seas.
 The Oyashio Current is responsible for bringing cold, high in nutrients, and low salinity waters southward along the Eastern coast of Japan (Yasudomi et al., 2014).

 Radiolaria are most abundant in upper sea layers (0-100 m) (Qu et al., 2020).
 Although there are some Radiolaria species that live in deeper ocean depths, they account for a small percentage of the total assemblage.
 Therefore, the analysis of those species would be associated with large uncertainty as they don not offer accurate results (Hernández‐Almeida et al., 2017).
 On the other hand, those on surface sea layers could be used as environmental indicators of surface conditions such as salinity and temperature.